|Home||Fictions||Articles||Facts||Life Stories||Poems etc.||Herbs etc.||Links|

 is to get a bottle USP tincture of iodine and paint a 2 inch circle of

 it, on your inner arm.
 If the body absorbs it in less than two hours (

 meaning it has disappeared ) it is possible you have low thyroid.
 The

 rate is said to be a decent indication of your body's need for iodine,

 according to all reports.

 "A lack of certain minerals and essential fatty acids can cause many Hypothyroid symptoms.
 Iodine is the major mineral that is needed by the thyroid to create the hormones that regulate your metabolism and energy levels.
 Iodine is needed to synthesize natural thyroxine (T4), or the thyroid medication Synthroid, to triiodothyronine (T3).
 Iodine deficiency is common in many parts of the world."FM news

 Chlorine and fluoride, such as is commonly added to city water, can block iodine absorption.
 Bottled water might be a better option.

-form of soy ... you may find it aggravating your thyroid condition."
+forms of soy ... maybe aggravating your thyroid condition."

 If you find this is the case for you and you opt for thyroid medications, a few things to know ...